First held in 1961, the Sakura Matsuri – Japanese Street Festival is now the largest one-day exhibition of Japanese culture in the United States.

 - Ginza – vendors who sell traditional Japanese goods and Japanese-inspired products can apply to participate in this area.

 - Japan Now – vendors who wish to sell modern Japanese products.

 - Taste of Japan – apply to sell a wide variety of food at the Sakura Matsuri!

 - Performing Arts – performers and groups can apply here to perform on one of our four stages!

 - Martial Arts – martial arts groups who wish to perform their skills can apply here!

-2018 Guidelines – To participate in the 2018 Sakura Matsuri as a performer, vendor, or exhibitor you must read the Sakura Matsuri Guidelines.
+2019 Participant Guidelines – To participate in the 2019 Sakura Matsuri as a performer, vendor, or exhibitor you must read the Sakura Matsuri Guidelines.

-The 2018 Sakura Matsuri – Japanese Street Festival volunteer application will be ready at the beginning of January, 2018.
+The Sakura Matsuri – Japanese Street Festival volunteer application will be ready on February 2019!
 If you have questions, please email firstname.lastname@example.org.